p2pu/course-in-a-box/modules/customize/_posts/2000-01-01-single-pages.md

 ---
-title: Adding Single Pages
+title: Add Single Pages
 ---

-## Adding Single Pages
+## Add Single Pages

 If you have extra content that you don’t want to fit within a course module (contact page, credits, reference guides, etc), you can also set up single pages.
 These pages will appear with no left-hand sidebar, just a top navigation and a central space to fill with your content.